Parcel Delivery Management Services, from The Whistl Group visit parcels website

 5. Ethics: Reputation, openness, and transparency

-“Customer insight has become more critical to the customer experience”
+“Customer insight has become more critical to the customer experience.”

 Source: UK Customer Satisfaction Index (January 2020)

-We have outlined some of the key insights from our recent research to enhance the analysis of your own customer base.
+We have outlined some of the key insights from our recent research to enhance the analysis of your customer base.

 Whistl CC Guide - Calling more frequently graph.JPG

-Sectors called
+Sectors Called

 Whistl CC Guide - Most called industry sectors.JPG